What Is It?

 The Porsche Taycan is the first all-electric vehicle (EV) from the German sports-car manufacturer and it’s a prestige saloon that’s not only fast in a straight line and great in the corners, but also easy on the environment.
-Targeted squarely at the Tesla Model S, the Porsche has already spawned the Taycan Cross Turismo, an off-roading, lifestyle estate derivative, and even the Audi E-Tron GT, which is the same car underneath as the regular Taycan – only in a slightly chunkier, more angular frock.
+Targeted squarely at the Tesla Model S, the Porsche has already spawned the Taycan Cross Turismo, an off-roading, lifestyle estate derivative, and even the Audi e-tron GT, which is the same car underneath as the regular Taycan – only in a slightly chunkier, more angular frock.
 See how the Taycan compares to the e-tron in detail in our dedicated article.

 There are 4 models of Taycan to go at, starting with the single-motor, rear-wheel-drive Taycan, and rising all the way to the outrageous Turbo and Turbo S models, with either 680- or 761hp.
 But a test of the 4th model in the range, the 4S, suggests this might very well be the version to go for amongst its peers.
 This is a twin-motor car, hence the ‘4’ in its name which denotes it is all-wheel drive, and with the larger battery pack fitted then it has a good, usable real-world driving range.